When can you retire on dividends?

 Typical dividend-focused portfolio: 3–5%.

 Enter in today's GBP.
-The calculator works in real terms — your expected return assumption should already be net of inflation (so 7% nominal − 3% inflation ≈ 4% real if you'd rather think in nominal terms).
+The calculator works in real terms, so your expected return assumption should already be net of inflation (so 7% nominal − 3% inflation ≈ 4% real if you'd rather think in nominal terms).

 Off = dividends taken as income from day 1; on = compounded into the portfolio.